 Designed Experiences.
 Culturally Relevant Through Design.

-At our quarterly Breakfast Club last Thursday, we focused on how brands can increase their relevance and move shoppers emotionally and physically through packaging and retail design.
+At our quarterly Breakfast Club last Thursday, we focused on how brands can increase relevance and move shoppers emotionally and physically through packaging and retail design.

 Mikael Tonning, Design Director at Everland, and Laurits Brückner Jensen and Oliver Borg von Bülow, Heads of Spatial at Kontrapunkt, shared their insights and expertise on this current topic in the FMCG industry.